Watering your fiddle leaf fig can be tricky. One of the most common questions we hear about fiddle leaf figs is “How much do I water it?”

 Sometimes when a fiddle is fighting off a disease like root rot or a bacterial infection, it’s best to go easy on the watering.
 A recovering fiddle will probably need less water than a fiddle that’s healthy and growing!

-If your fiddle has been ill, err on the side of under watering.
+If your fiddle has been ill, err on the side of under-watering.

 So…how much do I water it again?

-This is a lot to think about all at once!
+I know, this is a lot to think about all at once!
 No two fiddles will have the exact same needs, even if they’re the same size and live in the same home.

 The best way to figure out how much water your fiddle needs is to keep a close eye on the moisture level of the soil (especially when you first get your fiddle) and watch the leaves closely for signs of stress.
 (Using a moisture meter like this one helps you know exactly how thirsty your plant is.)

 To get started: